14 MIG Welding Advice : Home 15

 D. Juhan

 With billion dollars in annual sales Tenneco, Magna and Dana have found robot weld success using Ed's materials.
-When Magna decided it wanted to establish a North American robot MIG Weld Best Practices and Process Control training program, Magna assessed what training resources were available in North America and selected Ed's unique Robot Process Control Work Shop and training books for its US training.
+When Magna decided it wanted to establish a North American robot MIG Weld Best Practices and Process Control training program, Magna assessed what training resources were available in North America and selected Ed's unique Robot Process Control Work Shop and training books for it's US training.

-When a General Dynamics, USA, Army Ordinance Division, wanted to optimize the manual MIG weld quality in one of it's major facilities, they provided their employees with Ed's Process Control Training Program and resources.
+When a General Dynamics, USA, Army Ordinance Division, wanted to optimize the manual MIG weld quality in one of it's major bomb making facilities, they provided their employees with Ed's Process Control Training Program and resources.

 One simple way to eliminate weld personnel from "playing around" with the manual or robot welding controls is provide them with this book, Ed's video and the robot process control training CD program.
 In a few hours with these unique training resources and your weld decision makers will know how to;